Samsung Galaxy S25 Ultra vs. Galaxy S23 Ultra

 Comparatively, the Samsung Galaxy S23 Ultra arrived loaded with Android 13, but it is updateable to Android 15 and beyond (once the update rolls out), supported through Android 17 and up to 2028 with security updates.

-It’s powered by the Snapdragon 8 Gen 2 chipset, which is fairly powerful already but won’t be as powerful as the Samsung Galaxy S25 Ultra if the rumors hold true.
+It’s powered by the Snapdragon 8 Gen 2 chipset, which is fairly powerful already but won’t be as powerful as the Galaxy S25 Ultra.
 It comes loaded with all the usual Samsung AI goodies, so you’ll still get a wonderful AI experience with this phone.
-However, some of the newer AI features, whatever they may be, may not be supported by this device.
+However, some of the newer AI features will be restricted to later models.

-With that said, Sutrich was pleased with the performance of the Samsung Galaxy S23 Ultra for gaming, joking that it doesn’t “turn into molten lava” when he tries to play a game for more than 20 minutes.
+The S23 Ultra has either 8GB or 12GB RAM, with storage going up to 1TB.
+Sutrich was pleased with the performance of the Samsung Galaxy S23 Ultra for gaming in his review, joking that it doesn’t “turn into molten lava” when he tries to play a game for more than 20 minutes.
 He lauds the chipset for doing a better job of cooling the phone, even when pushing mobile graphics to the limit.

 Samsung Galaxy S25 Ultra vs. Galaxy S23 Ultra: How good are the cameras?